 This is where customer experience software plays a key role.
 A system of action that collects feedback, automatically analyses it and recommends actions to take to improve satisfaction can remove a lot of the legwork.
-Powerful statistical analysis will surface key insights and uncover gaps that otherwise could have gone unnoticed, so you’ll know exactly what actions to take to improve the experience.
+Powerful statistical analysis will surface key insights and uncover gaps that otherwise could have gone unnoticed, so you’ll know exactly what actions to take.

 6. Track your improvements.
-Look for changes in customer satisfaction over time – is there an area that’s decreasing that you need to take action on to improve?
+Look for changes in customer satisfaction over time – is there an area that’s less satisfying for your audience?
 Is there a driver that’s causing this?
 You can do this with a rolling customer satisfaction (CSAT) survey, gathering feedback periodically.
-That way you can assess different factors such as how seasonality affects the experience you provide customers and their satisfaction, how experiences in different markets or territories compare, or how improvements to things like your employee or product experiences are contributing to increased customer satisfaction.
-This approach helps you to use the average scores to gauge how customers are feeling on an ongoing basis.
+That way you can assess different factors such as seasonality, experiences in different markets or territories, or improvements to employee or product experiences are contributing to increased customer satisfaction.

 7. Bring your X and O data together.
-Humans have told stories since the dawn of time.
-But in today’s society, stories are not enough for us to make decisions as a business.
-We need data too because without it, all we have is a story.
-And without a story, all we have is data.
-We need both, so link the results of your CSAT survey to operational data.
-By combining Experience data (X data) and Operational data (O data) you can see the economic impact of improving the experience for the customer will have on the business.
+Link the results of your CSAT survey to your operational data.
+By combining Experience data (X data) and Operational data (O data), you can see the economic impact of improving the experience for the customer will have on the business.
 Does it result in more renewals?
 More spend?
 Increased profitability?
-That way, you can start to see how, when you dial up the emotional connection you create with customers, it can have a considerable impact on your key business metrics.
+By doing so, you can start to see how you can have a considerable impact on your key business metrics.

 Proper timing of customer satisfaction surveys depends on the type of product or service provided, the type and number of customers served, the longevity and frequency of customer/supplier interactions, and the intended use of the results.